Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Due to the nature of how internet web requests work, the originating IP address and User-Agent information of the web browser is known at the time of the data collection.

-See the :ref:`Retention Period` section below to learn more about how long this data is retained.
+See the Retention Period section below to learn more about how long this data is retained.

 Network Parameters
 ~~~~~~~~~~~~~~~~~~